SBL 1071

 • Include all covered transactions (not just approvals)

-• Remember: a "small business" under Section 1071 is one with gross annual revenue of $5 million or less
+• Remember: a "small business" under Section 1071 is one with gross annual revenue of $1 million or less, lowered from $5 million by the CFPB's May 2026 reconsideration rule

 2. Update Application Processes